Plastic Injection molding process

 Handbook of Troubleshooting Plastics Processes: A Practical Guide

 John R. Wagner, Jr edit this book.
-It provides a framework of how to overcome the troubleshoot problems.
+It provides a framework of how to overcome the troubleshoot of injection molding process.
 We will find the polymer processing technologies from the book.
-All the 21 chapters in the book are full of complete knowledge.
+All the 21 chapters in the book are full of complete knowledge of injection molding process.
 From the preface of the book, we will find the authors detailed the summary of the book.
 After that, Every chapter describes the process, along with the troubleshoot problems.
 The most common issues are discussed with the root causes and potential technical solutions.
 Lastly, this book provides numerous case studies along with the illustration of the troubleshooting process.

 How to Make Injection Molds